otavioborges/armduino_board/README.md

 ### Pinout

 The same pin voltage and placement used in Arduino UNO&trade; is available.
-Futhermore, as NXP MCU provide a range of pin-multiplexing pin-assigment can be altered to fit user's desire.
+Furthermore, as NXP MCU provide a range of pin-multiplexing pin-assignment can be altered to fit user's desire.